Cancer2806/ReadmeGenerator/readme.md

 - [Questions](#Questions)
 - [License](#license)

-{Delete those that don't apply - don't forget to remove this part either :)}
+{Delete those that don't apply for any particular application - don't forget to remove this part either :)}

 ## Installation Notes

+Install Anywhere

 ## Usage

+Create Readme file and copy to your repository.
+Complete as needed

 ## Credits

+Luka

 ## Features